Alcohol Will Not Take Away Your Fears

-Why Drugs and Alcohol Will Not Help Your Mental Health Issues
+Drugs And Alcohol Will Not Help You

 By: Stanley Popovich

-Using drugs and alcohol will not take away your problems and fears.
-In the short run, they might make you feel better, but in the long run these addictions will only make things worse.
+In the short run, they might make you feel better, but in the long run these addictions will make things worse.

-7. Talk to a former addict: If you think that drugs and alcohol will solve your problems, then try talking to someone who has already been down that road.
+7. Talk to a former addict: If you think that drugs and alcohol will solve your problems, then try talking to someone who has been down that road.
 By talking to a former addict, you will get the truth on how substance abuse can ruin your life.

 Like What You Read?